 Of course there are additional requirements for an EEA national to apply to become British so it is advisable that you speak to one of our immigration solicitors who will be able to help you through the process.
 There are different requirements if your spouse or civil partner is a British citizen, so it is best to consult DavidsonMorris to discuss the best options for your application

-What happens when a dependant child is also applying for British citizenship at the same time?
+What happens when a dependent child is also applying for British citizenship at the same time?

 Section 7 of Form MN1 invites the parent to confirm that, in this event, the child should still be registered as a British citizen.